bhaveshsooka/learn-purescript/README.md

 - euler-problems

-Solutions to the https://projecteuler.net/about problems in Purescript
+    Library for the solutions to the https://projecteuler.net/about problems in Purescript

+- api/rest-api-example

+    An example API using the Httpure framework

 - web

     TODO: To be completed